PolyviosPap/-Microprocessors-Laboratory-NTUA/README.md

 # Microprocessors Laboratory NTUA
-Team Projects (2 contributors) for Microprocessors Lab course of NTUA.
+Team Projects (2 contributors) for Microprocessors Lab course of ECE NTUA.

 It includes projects in assembly and/or C, for:
 * intel 8085,